What are the issues with Office 365 licensing?

 When Office 365 was first released in its 2013 guise it was not supported on either a network server deployment e.g. Citrix, Terminal Services or Remote Desktop Services.
 Customers that needed to run Office 365 in a network server environment were allowed to deploy Office Professional Plus 2013.

-With the latest version of Office 365 (2016) use within a network server environment is now supported.
+With the 2016 version of Office 365 use within a network server environment is supported.
 However, this means that the right to use Office Professional Plus 2013 has been revoked and customers must now use Office 365 (2016) within this environment.
-Customers have until 31st March 2016 to make this change as outlined in the Volume Licensing Brief below.
+Customers had until 31st March 2016 to make this change as outlined in the Volume Licensing Brief below.

 “What about customers who have previously applied the Media Eligibility right with Remote Desktop Services (RDS) for Office 365 Pro Plus, Visio Pro for Office 365, and Project Pro for Office 365?